edgedb/edgedb/docs/stdlib/array.rst

     :index: array

-    Represents a one-dimensional arary of an homogeneous ordered list.
+    Represents a one-dimensional array of an homogeneous ordered list.

-    Array indexing starts at zero.
-With the exception of other array types, any type can be used as an array element type.
+    Array indexing will always start at zero.
+With the exception of other array types, any type may be used as the given element contained within.

     Array types are implicitly created from :ref:`array constructors <ref_std_array_constructor>` as seen here: